modal-labs/libmodal/DEVELOPING.md

 ```

 We check the generated protobuf files into Git so that the package can be installed with `go get`.

+### Go naming conventions

+- Parameters should always include explicit unit suffixes to make the API more self-documenting and prevent confusion about units:
+  - durations should NOT be suffixed, since they have type `time.Duration`
+  - memory should be suffixed with `Mib`, e.g. `memoryMib` instead of `memory`

 ## How to publish